Night46/toRLior/README.md

 	--connects to the TOR client proxy SOCKS5 port
 - torconnect.tor_extern_ip()
 	--prints out the IP address of the exit point
+- torconnect.tor_get()
+	-- connect to the remote destination and sends a GET request
 - torconnect.tor_post()
 	-- connect to the remote destination and sends a POST request
+- torconnect.send_close()
+	-- close the current session

+- torthread.tor_thread_connect()
+	--connects to the TOR client proxy SOCKS5 port
+- torthread.threaded_get()
+	-- connect to the remote destination and sends multi threaded GET requests
+- torthread.threaded_get_changeIP()
+	-- connect to the remote destination and sends multi threaded GET requests AND change circuit per request
+- torthread.threaded_post()
+	-- connect to the remote destination and sends multi threaded POST requests
+- torthread.threaded_post_changeIP()
+	-- connect to the remote destination and sends multi threaded POST requests AND change circuit per request
+- torthread.send_thread_close()
+	-- close the current session

 - torcontrol.control_connect(('127.0.0.1', 9991))